Cesc Fabregas is a Spanish footballer who plays as a midfielder. Find out more about Cesc in our in-depth biography

-The playmaker has won two Premier League titles and the League Cup since his move to Chelsea from Barcelona in 2014.
+The playmaker won two Premier League titles, the League Cup, the FA Cup and the Europa League following his move to Chelsea FC from FC Barcelona in 2014.

 Fabregas started his career at the Catalan club before he moved to Arsenal as a teenager.

 The Spanish international spent eight seasons at the north London club before he moved to Barcelona in 2011.

 Fabregas won La Liga crown, the Copa del Rey and the Super Cup during his three-season stint back at Camp Nou.

 The midfielder has a decorated international career.
 He was part of Spain’s squads that won Euro 2008, the World Cup in 2010 and Euro 2012.